 Can a cataract come back?

 Once you have a replacement lens implant (intra-ocular lens or IOL as it is called) you cannot develop another cataract in that eye.
 However, it is quite common for the membrane that holds the lens in place to develop some cell re-growth in the first 18 months after surgery.
 Should this occur, it is easily and painlessly removed in seconds using a small laser beam in the surgeons consulting rooms.
-This technique is called a YAG laser capsulotomy and is a simple outpatient procedure.
+This technique is called a YAG laser capsulotomy and is a quick outpatient procedure.

 Will I need a referral from my GP or optometrist?